 8. Get Started: What Are You Waiting For?

 The biggest tip on creating a successful video email marketing campaign is to get going!
+There are tools like Moosend that let users integrate video into their email marketing campaigns with just a click of a button.

 Every day you wait to develop video content for an email marketing campaign you are losing potential customers and missing out on possible sales.
 There has never been a better time to capitalize on this marketing sector.